agvxov/eaxhla/documentation/DEFINITION.md

 + use a preprocessor
 ### Asm
 + no ',' argument deliteters
-+ optional "[]" argument parenthesizing
 ### Machine code
 ```
 machine
     // literal values
 end machine
 ```
-All literal values (string or numeric) is copied as machine code
+All literal values (string or numeric) are copied as machine code.
 ### Logic
 + only evaulated in _logical blocks_
 #### logical blocks